mehrsapo/Flower/README.md

 conda activate flower
 ```

 This will install all dependencies and the package in editable mode.
-The environment uses Python 3.12.2 with PyTorch installed via conda (CUDA 12.4 by default — edit `environment.yml` to match your CUDA version, or replace `pytorch-cuda=12.4` with `cpuonly` for a CPU-only setup).
+The environment uses Python 3.12.2 with PyTorch installed via conda (CUDA 12.4 by default — edit `environment.yml` to match your CUDA version, or replace `pytorch-cuda=12.4` with `cpuonly` for a CPU-only up).

 ### 1.1.
-Download datasets
+Download datas

-To download the [CelebA](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset) and [AFHQ-Cat](https://github.com/clovaai/stargan-v2/blob/master/README.md#animal-faces-hq-dataset-afhq) datasets, run the command:
+To download the [CelebA](https://www.kaggle.com/datas/jessicali9530/celeba-data) and [AFHQ-Cat](https://github.com/clovaai/stargan-v2/blob/master/README.md#animal-faces-hq-data-afhq) datas, run the command:
 ```bash
 bash download_data.sh
 ```
-Note that since the AFHQ-Cat dataset does not have a test split, we create one when downloading the dataset.
+Note that since the AFHQ-Cat data does not have a test split, we create one when downloading the data.

 ### 1.2.
 Download pretrained models